 Gauging the Three Twilights

 The kinds of photographs you want to capture during these three twilight periods will be distinctly different from the others.
-Naturally, nautical light is for full moons, stars and if you’re near a busy enough street, I’d add streaming headlight images.
+Naturally, astronomical twilight is for full moons, stars and if you’re near a busy enough street, I’d add streaming headlight images.
 Silhouettes work best during civil and the beginning of nautical twilight, depending on the position of the subject in relation to your camera.
 You’ll have to play with that a bit for optimal silhouette shots.
 During these twilights, your best subjects will be larger ones, such as mountains and landmarks.
 But, smaller subjects, like fine art shots of a bug on a leaf or a leaf on a tree, are limited to civil twilight.
 Even with increased ISOs, the low contrast light at that time of day makes it tough to capture enough detail in your subjects.

 Though you probably knew these lighting situations by the changing light itself, it’s good to be knowledgeable with the terms.
 They run in 6 degree differences, which makes it easy to remember, even if you can’t visualize what 6 degrees below the horizon looks like, you’ll be just dangerous enough to talk the talk while the rest of us are inside processing our images or cleaning our cameras for the next day’s shoot.